 By frequent reminders to the members of Council and the Area Deputy Chieftains requesting they submit items of interest pertaining to their Society positions or geographic area,

-Maintain a contact list for requesting articles (names, email addresses, and by positions which will be in the latest yearbook
+By maintaining a contact list for requesting articles (names, email addresses, and by positions which will be in the latest yearbook

 By including a reminder in our newsletter to the general membership seeking out and soliciting prospective articles,

-The Editor will produce four (I recommend changing this to three or four)issues of the newsletter per year: March, June, September, and December.
+The Editor will produce multiple issues of the newsletter per year.
 Preferred submission deadlines are February 1, May 1, August 1and November 1.
 The Editor sends a reminder out at least four weeks in advance of each publishing.

-the Editor have the advantage of an Assistant Editorwill to do the layout and graphics another procedure agree on a timetable for each person to complete their tasks in order for the newsletters to be received by the members in a timely fashion.

-The newsletter contain no less than eight pages.
+If the Editor has the advantage of an Assistant Editor, they will determine a division of duties

-Once the newsletter draft layout is completed, the Editor provides copies to the Chieftain, Assistant Chieftain and authors of articles for editingcorrect.
+Once the newsletter draft layout is completed, the Editor provides copies to the Chieftain, Assistant Chieftain and authors of articles for editing to ensure content is accurate and politically correct.
 Newsletter Editor makes corrections based on feedback.

-The newsletter is then distributed electronically by the Assistant Chieftain/ Database manager/ Treasurer to members and is posted on the ACGS website.
+The newsletter is then distributed electronically by the Membership Database Manager to members and is posted on the ACGS website including social media.
 Members who do not have email will receive a mailed hard copy from the publisher.

 Due to the nature of producing a newsletter, either receiving too much or too little information, the Editor will decide what is to be contained in an issue and what is to be omitted or saved for a later issue.
 The same is true for including photographs.

 The Editor will maintain a file copy of every newsletter produced for Society archive purposes.
-The Editor also sends a digital copy to the Head of Special Collections, University of Baltimore Langsdale Library to add to the ACGS digital collection.will
+The Editor also sends a digital copy to the Head of Special Collections, University of Baltimore Langsdale Library to add to the ACGS digital collection.
+The society’s Librarian will also be copied on what is submitted to the library.

-Upon leaving the position, the Newsletter Editor will transfer all records, documents and other items to the succeeding officer in a timely manner to ensure continuity and integrity of the position for the Society.
+Upon leaving the position, the Newsletter Editor will transfer all records, documents and other items to the succeeding Newsletter Editor or Chieftain in a timely manner to ensure continuity and integrity of the position for the Society.

 Contents of the Newsletter: